 An orientation program, academic advising, counseling and support services are available to students with disabilities.
 The CSD office will assist students in choosing their courses, setting career goals, maintaining good academic standing and planning for after college.
 Specialized services include instructional support and an ESL Program for deaf/hard of hearing students.
-The Program to Achieve Student Success (PASS), is a fee for service program for students with learning disabilities where they can receive one-on-one specialized instruction on a weekly basis.
+The Program to Achieve Student Success (PASS), is a fee for service program for students with learning disabilities that offers one-on-one specialized instruction on a weeky basis.
+Diagnostic testing for learning disabilities is also available.